-“Thank you for providing this course, it’s been an experience that was filled with learning the trust and how NHS works.”
+“Thank you for providing this course, it’s been an experience that was filled with learning about the Trust and how the NHS works.”

-Interviews: Wednesday 15/22 June 2022.
-If shortlisted you will be invited to attend an online Zoom interview.
+Interviews: Wednesday 12 June 2023.
+If shortlisted you will be invited to attend a face to face interview.

-If successful and offered a place on the Young Person’s Programme, you will need to complete mandatory training and an e-induction.
+If successful and offered a place on the Young Person’s Programme, you will need to complete mandatory training and attend the YPP induction.

 NB: people under the age of 18 cannot spend more than a total of 40 hours per week in school/college, paid work and volunteering.

 As a volunteer, the right to work within the UK is still needed and as part of our recruitment process the relevant documents will be checked.
 You need to give this consideration before applying.